← MRI Terms

 If Your MRI Says “Facet Arthropathy,” What Should You Do Next?

+1. Don’t panic over the word “arthropathy.”
 It usually means arthritis-type joint change.

-The phrase “facet hypertrophy” matters more if the report also mentions canal narrowing, foraminal narrowing, lateral recess stenosis, or nerve root compression.
+3. Look for stenosis or nerve compression.
+“Facet hypertrophy” matters more if the report also mentions canal narrowing, foraminal narrowing, lateral recess stenosis, or nerve root compression.

+5. Discuss the findings with a qualified clinician.
 The exam and symptom pattern matter as much as the MRI wording.

-6. Consider a written case review if you want help translating the report.
+6. Consider a written case review if you want help translating the report and seeing how the findings fit together.

 If you want a surgeon-level explanation of how your facet findings fit with the rest of your MRI and symptoms, you can request a written SpineClarity MRI/case review.